 But back to my original hypothesis: my Crockpot is cool.
 I use it mostly for beans and roasts and other long-cooking things that I want my house to smell like for seventeen hours.
 However, I also like to use it for full, one-pot meals like this one as well.
 It has this magical way of taking long cooking, hard, (sometimes) healthy, ingredients into soft, unctuous, falling-off-the-bone food that reminds you of your grandma.
 Beef Roast with Vegetables is the greatest comfort food, all in one pot.
 This is your grandma’s traditional Crock-Pot meal, it FEELS like she would approve.
 Beef Roast with Vegetables is the greatest comfort food, all in one pot.
 And this recipe is easy as pie if pie were easy to make.

 - 2 lbs Boneless Beef Chuck

-- 1 lb Potatoes 1 inch cubes (sweet, red, russet, whatever you have lying around)
+- 1 lb Potatoes.
+Dice into 1 inch cubes (sweet, red, russet, whatever you have lying around)

 - 1 large Onion Quartered